James4Ever0/notes/OneKVM, PiKVM.md

 ---

+It is only possible on the Raspberry Pi 0, 0W, A, A+, 4 and 5.
+The Pi B, B+, 2, 3, 3A+, and 3B+ lack the required pin for OTG.

-For Raspberry Pi 3B+, one can use a micro-USB to two USB-A power/data spliter.
+For some Raspberry Pi, one can use a USB-C to two USB-A power/data spliter.

 ---